nexiality/documentation/release/nexial-core-v1.9.changelog.md

 ### [desktop commands](../commands/desktop)
-- code fix to ensure that user input is selected from combo box
+- code fix to ensure that user input is selected from combo box.
+- code fix to retrieve text from TextArea element.

 ### [external commands](../commands/external)